 Agora is a series of two-day-long educational events aimed at educating severely visually impaired users on how to utilize ICT to compensate for their impairment.
 The Agora’s goal is to enhance the digital literacy of visually impaired individuals and thus to enable them to make full use of the possibilities of compensating their impairment offered to them by the currently available ICT.

-Since we can not currently meet in person, we moved to the online world and prepared the online edition of Agora for this spring.
+Since we still can not currently meet in person, we moved to the online world and prepared the online edition of Agora also for this spring.

 Online plenary session